argonautproject/data-query/pages/_includes/argo-immunization-intro.md

 profile:

 -   Query for immunizations belonging to a Patient
--   Query for all patients who have had a specific vaccine administered
+-   Record immunizations belonging to a Patient

 ##### Mandatory Data Elements and Terminology